melissa-perez/and102-codepath-prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+No issues encountered when doing the required steps!
+Fresh installation of Android Studio ran smoothly.

 ## License